 Grants and Awards

-- University of Wisconsin-Madison, Graduate School Student Research Grants Competition-Conference Presentation (2019).
+- Graduate School Student Research Grants Competition-Conference Presentation (2019).

 Angulo Amaya, M.C.
 “When Pork-Barreling Trumps Transparency: A Survival Analysis of Public-Private Partnership Contracts.”